mbursell/ReLERNN-pipeline/README.md

 # ReLERNN-pipeline
 This repository demonstrates a pipeline to run ReLERNN (https://doi.org/10.1093/molbev/msaa038), a deep learning method to produce genome-wide landscapes of recombination.
 This pipeline is specific for running ReLERNN on the NC State BRC Cluster.

 * Please note that ReLERNN is extrememly sensitive to versions of the software used.
 We recommend following this installation guide exactly because these versions are confirmed to work with ReLERNN.
+* Some of these steps will only need to be done once for installation and some of them will need to be repeated each time you run ReLERNN.
+We have noted which steps will need to be repeated upon running ReLERNN again.

 ## Installation and Example Testing
 1. Start an interactive session on node94 for one hour using all the cores available